vitalets/react-native-extended-stylesheet/README.md

 allows you to change code and see live updates without loosing app state.
 It is very handy for tuning styles.
 EStyleSheet supports HMR with the following options:

-1. When you change style of component - the component is updated by HMR automatically without any affort from your side.
+1. When you change style of component - the component is updated by HMR automatically without any effort from your side.
 2. When you change global variable or theme - you should use [HMR API](https://facebook.github.io/react-native/releases/next/#hmr-api) to force style re-calculation:
     ```js